microsoft/promptflow/examples/flows/evaluation/eval-summarization/README.md

 ## Tools Used in this Flow

-List all the tools (functions) used in the flow.
-This can include both standard tools provided by prompt flow and any custom tools created specifically for the flow.
-Include a brief description of each tool and its purpose within the flow.  -- TODO remove this when done

 Tools used in this flow：

 - `python` tool the implements direct calls to GPT-4 (due to the need for using n=20, which is currently unavailable as a parameter in prompt flow LLM nodes) for each dimension's evaluation

 ## Pre-requisites

-List any pre-requisites that are required to run the flow.
-This can include any specific versions of prompt flow or other dependencies.
-If there are any specific configurations or settings that need to be applied, make sure to mention them in this section. -- TODO remove this when done

 Install Prompt Flow SDK and other dependencies in this folder: